 This project aims to answer a suite of related research questions regarding riparian vegetation distribution and change and the relationship to flows allowed under LTEMP.
-These questions were developed to explore the current status of riparian vegetation, the mechanisms instigating riparian vegetation change, and potential methods for improving riparian vegetation management.
+These questions were developed to explore the current status of riparian vegetation, the mechanisms instigating riparian vegetation change as related to dam operations, and potential methods for improving riparian vegetation management.

-- C.1: What is the status (composition and cover) of native and nonnative vascular plant species within the riparian zone of the Colorado River from Glen Canyon Dam to 240 river miles downstream of Lees Ferry? - C.1: How do dam operations interact with the physical and biological environment to determine vegetation status? - C.2: How do plant species vary in their adaptations to base flows versus daily fluctuating flows? - C.2: How can a mechanistic understanding of plant physiological responses to dam operations improve vegetation management outcomes? - C.3: What are the knowledge gaps in CRe plant ecology, and how can we fill them with existing data sources?
+- C.1: What is the status (composition and cover) of native and nonnative vascular plant species within the riparian zone of the Colorado River from Glen Canyon Dam to the historic high-water line of Lake Mead, approximately 240 river miles downstream of Lees Ferry? - C.1: How do dam operations interact with the physical and biological environment to determine vegetation status? - C.2: How do plant species vary in their adaptations to seasonal variations in base flows versus daily fluctuating flows? - C.2: How can a mechanistic understanding of plant physiological responses to dam operations improve vegetation management outcomes?

-- C.3: What are the predicted changes to CRe vegetation status in the future under current and alternative dam operations? - C.4: How can existing data be leveraged to assist with experimental vegetation management plans and implementation?
+- C.3: What are the knowledge gaps in CRe plant ecology, and how can we fill them with existing data sources? - C.3: What are the predicted changes to CRe vegetation status in the future under current and alternative LTEMP dam operations? - C.4: How can GCMRC monitoring and research be leveraged to assist with experimental vegetation management plans and implementation by the NPS and Tribes?

 River flows are a primary environmental force driving riparian vegetation composition, distribution, and structure (Naiman and Decamps, 1997; Poff and others, 1997).
 In the CRe, prior research has shown that dam operations can influence the extent and overall areal cover of riparian vegetation (Sankey and others, 2015; Stevens and others, 1995; Turner and Karpiscak, 1980; Waring, 1995), the germination and subsequent dislodging of seedlings through erosion (Porter and Kearsley, 2001), the creation or loss of fluvial marshes (Kearsley and Ayers, 1996; Stevens and others, 1995), and habitat shifts that favor clonal species (Ralston, 2010; Stevens and Waring, 1986).
 In the CRe, dam operations and surface flows are treated as the primary hydrological driving force for riparian plants, since groundwater levels closely track surface flows (Carpenter and others, 1995; Sabol and Springer, 2013).
 These studies provided a foundational understanding of generalized plant responses to dam operations that was incorporated into a prototype State-and-Transition model (Ralston and others, 2014).
 The existing body of literature regarding riparian vegetation in the CRe documents extensive and fairly rapid change in response to dam operations.
-While no experimental flows have been designed specifically for riparian vegetation management in the CRe so far, all experimental flows conducted have affected this important resource (Melis, 2011; Ralston, 2010; 2011).
-These dynamic changes need to be tracked, particularly as LTEMP flow experiments are conducted, in order to determine if the LTEMP goals Riparian Vegetation and Natural Processes are being met.
+While no experimental flows have been designed specifically for riparian vegetation management in the CRe so far, all experimental flows conducted have affected this important resource (Melis, 2011; Ralston, 2010, 2011).
+These dynamic changes need to be tracked, particularly as LTEMP flow experiments are conducted, in order to determine if the LTEMP goals for Riparian Vegetation and Natural Processes are being met.
 Vegetation monitoring to address this need is described in Element 1.